Answer…No. Is it the famed spot where the Pilgrims stepped off of the Mayflower? Almost certainly not. But it is something significant nonetheless.

 “Don’t you think the Pilgrims were surprised to find that it already said 1620 on it?”

 The Pilgrims never mentioned a Rock.
 At least not in any documents available to us today.
 Where they first stepped off in Plymouth doesn’t really matter…Provincetown owns that claim anyway.
 They stopped there first.
 And when they got to Plymouth Bay, the first place the exploring party washed ashore was Clark’s Island.
-Whether they stepped on this Rock or not is rather a moot point.
+Whether they stepped on this Rock or not is beside the point.
 I doubt they did.
 At least not on that big day of their arrival in December 1620.

 The first person to assign any significance to Plymouth Rock was a church Elder, Thomas Faunce.
 In 1741, Faunce was in his 90s.
 At the time, there were plans to build a new wharf which would bury Plymouth Rock.
 This meant nothing to folks at the time.
 But old Faunce asked to be brought down to the shore so that he could say his farewells to the Rock.
 Probably more than a bit confused, friends procured a chair, carried the old man to the Rock and a small crowd gathered as he shed tears.